 Where managers have been granted access to multiple contexts, for example, access to view a specific department’s dashboard, they will also be notified of any updates to their strengths and priorities.

-3. Why can't I see any Impact circles on my dashboard?
+Q: Why can't I see any Impact circles on my dashboard?

-For managers with fewer than 30 upwardly reporting employees, for example line managers, finding statistically significant impacts from each driver to engagement is more difficult.
+A: For managers with fewer than 30 upwardly reporting employees, for example line managers, finding statistically significant impacts from each driver to engagement is more difficult.
 Difference to benchmark then becomes the predominant way of discovering priorities and strengths.
 This is reflected in the dashboard by removing the Impact circles for simplicity.

-4. Why would a driver or sub-driver show up as Priority if it is performing above Benchmark?
+Q: Why would a driver or sub-driver show up as Priority if it is performing above Benchmark?

-5. What happens if a Driver question is deactivated?
+Q: What happens if a Driver question is deactivated?

-If the core Driver question is turned off but the sub-drivers are retained, both the driver and sub-driver can come up as key drivers of engagement.
+A: If the core Driver question is turned off but the sub-drivers are retained, both the driver and sub-driver can come up as key drivers of engagement.
 The driver can be a priority because it is the average of all scores associated with the driver (both core and sub-driver questions).

 If a specific sub-driver is a priority or a strength, it will appear in “Key drivers of engagement” in the dashboard.
 If not, it will only show core drivers.
-Below an example of how the sub-driver under "Strategy" called "Mission" is identified as a Strength, even though the core driver is also marked as such.

-6. Why don't I have any strengths or priorities?
+Q: Why don't I have any strengths or priorities?

-7. I have direct reports and all reports.
+Q: I have direct reports and all reports.
 Why don't I see any priorities and strengths for my direct reports dashboard?

-In instances where managers have both direct reports and all reports dashboards, the direct reports dashboard will not contain any priorities or strengths.
+A: In instances where managers have both direct reports and all reports dashboards, the direct reports dashboard will not contain any priorities or strengths.
 This is to allow managers to focus on a single set of priorities.
 Strengths and Priorities are designed to be a list of the drivers that a manager should work on first (or focus on maintaining, in the case of strengths).